lewisndambiri/lewisndambiri.github.io/projects/retail-analytics-sql/README.md

 - Identifies top-performing stores and products to guide resource allocation
 - Segments customers using RFM and cohort analysis to enable targeted retention
 - Measures performance against operational targets (e.g., sales KPIs)
-- The result: a data-driven foundation for proactive optimization—turning daily transactions into strategic advantage.
+- The result: a data-driven foundation for proactive optimization - turning daily transactions into strategic advantage.

 This statement: